Part III : Explaining metaphysics

 From the same mathematical laws, the same emerging processes occur in many physically inexistent universes as well.
 So, just imagine (or mathematically consider the existence of) a human being that only exists mathematically inside physically non-existing universes.
 Being determined by the same mathematical laws (at least in very good approximation), he would still strongly believe in his own existence just as we do, wouldn't he ?
 Still, this belief would be false.
 But, as our own belief in our real existence is an effect of our behavior that just follows the same laws, and this belief turns out to be mistaken "most of the time" (in all non-existing universes), what the hell could ensure this belief to be more true in our case ?

-Does the question of the physical or concious existence, even have any meaning beyond mathematical existence ?
+Does the question of the physical or conscious existence, even have any meaning beyond mathematical existence ?
 Or should this very issue that there may be another type of existence than the mathematical one, be dismissed as empty, "not even wrong" ?
 If not, why ?

 This argument moreover confirms the first argument we presented in Part II against a mathematical determination of the mind.

-The features of concious existence
+The features of conscious existence

 This type of existence cannot be dissociated from the concept of time.